 Ibn Khaldun (d.
-1406), in his Muqaddimah, briefly asserts an independent science ('ilm) must have its own peculiar object (maudū') and its own peculiar problems (masā'il) (Ahmad, 2003).
+1406), in his Muqaddimah, briefly asserts an independent science (ilm) must have its own peculiar object ($maud\bar{u}$) and its own peculiar problems ($mas\bar{a}'il$) (Ahmad, 2003).
 Islamic economics, as a new discipline in the making, attempts to offer its own perspective on economics' object and problem of study.
 Although the process is still in the making, Khan (1994: viii) notes, in this endeavour, Islamic economics is not only challenged in attempting a fresh understanding of the economic phenomena, but most importantly, in discovering what are actually real economic problems that human beings face and to come up with fresh solutions to those persistent problems.

 Embarking from the ontological foundation as enshrined by the Islamic worldview, the economic problem in Islamic economics is perceived from a comprehensive and integrative perspective.
 The economic problem is considered as part of the larger problem of human life and is not an independent area by itself.
 The situation is a bit different in mainstream economics.
-While the economic problem is viewed in isolated and segregated perspective from the whole, but believe that all the problems of life could be solved by means of economic panaceas (or in a lesser degree, believe that the most critical problem of life is an economic problem, and hence, all efforts are put in this endeavour).
+While the economic problem is viewed in isolated and segregated perspective from the whole, but believe that all the problems of life could be solved by means of economic problem, and hence, all efforts are put in this endeavour).
 Such paradox in perspective is criticized by al-Maudūdi (1992: 6) "will leave man as nothing more than an economic animal and his moral and spiritual aspirations have no reality apart from his economic endeavours, and lead to chaos and further confusion."